-AUUF includes a local Young Religious Unitarian Universalist (YRUU) group affiliated with the continental Unitarian Universalist YRUU group for older youth, ages 14-20.
-Assisted by adult advisors, our Senior Youth Group (Wordl Makers) lead and organize a variety of programs that are overseen by the staff Youth Coordinator.
-The YRUU / World Makers group meets Sunday mornings during the 11:00 a.m. service to listen to speakers, engage in discussion, to plan, and to take part in other fun activities.
-The group also plans and coordinates social activities, service projects and other events that occur at other times.
+Assisted by adult advisers, our Senior Youth Group (World Makers) lead and organize a variety of programs that are coordinated with the staff Youth Coordinator.
+The World Makers meet Sundays during the 11 a.m. service to listen to speakers and engage in discussion.
+The group also plans and coordinates social activities, service projects and other events that occur outside regular service times.

-An Adult Youth Advisor Volunteer Application is available from RE Staff
+Adult Youth Adviser Volunteer Application is available from RE Staff

 Junior Youth Group

 School group (Moon Spinners) is comprised of 6th, 7th and 8th graders who meet in classes on Sundays during the 11 a.m. service.
 As part of the Moon Spinners RE class curricula, Building Bridges, this group explores other church groups in the local community.
 With the help of a parent adviser group, the Junior Youth also plan monthly fun activities and service projects.

 (8th and 9th Grades)